-The MlflowArtifactDataSet has an extra attribute run\id which specifies the run you will log the artifact in.
+The MlflowArtifactDataSet has an extra argument run\id which specifies the run in which the artifact will be logged.
 Be cautious, because this argument will take precedence over the current run when you call kedro run, causing the artifact to be logged in another run that all the other data of the run.